-Dallas Computer Crimes Attorneys
+Dallas Computer Crime Attorney

 Computer crime or “cybercrime” commonly refers to any violation of the law in which a computer serves as the object, subject, or instrument of the crime.
-Stealing computer hardware or software, hacking into someone else’s network, and engaging in online identity theft or viewing child pornography on the web are all examples of cybercrimes.
+Stealing computer hardware or software, hacking into someone else’s network, engaging in online identity theft, or viewing child pornography on the web are all examples of cybercrimes.

 If you have been charged with a computer crime, you should seek help immediately from an experienced Dallas computer crime lawyer who understands the highly complicated legal and technical issues that these charges can involve.

 Our Dallas white-collar crime lawyers at Broden & Mickelsen, LLP, have successfully defended numerous clients facing cybercrime charges in state and federal courts.
 We can use that knowledge and experience to protect your rights and fight for the best possible outcome in your case.

 Call or reach us online today to learn more about how we can assist with your computer crime defense in Dallas.
 We can provide a free and confidential consultation.